Information for new employees

 Holiday and absence

-On Aarhus University's overall staff portal, you can learn about the general holiday and absence rules at AU.
+Here you can learn about the general holiday and absence rules at AU.

 Staff portal

-The department has a staff portal (which is actually the page you are currently on), where you have access to various information about the department, including proceures, guidelines, and practical information.
+The department has a staff portal (which is actually the page you are currently on), where you have access to various information about the department, including procedures, guidelines, and practical information.
 We recommend bookmarking the staff portal on your work computer and familiarizing yourself with its contents.

 In addition to practical information, news and events are also posted on the department's staff portal, which we encourage you to keep an eye on regularly.